-Integration into the Haslam College of Business with emphasis on academic and career planning, college success strategies, and professional development.
+Integration into HCB with emphasis on academic and career planning, college success strategies, and professional development.

-BUSINESS ADMINISTRATION 200-INTEGRITY

-Becoming an Ethical Leader and Effective Communicator
+BUSINESS ADMINISTRATION 200-INTEGRITY Becoming an Ethical Leader and Effective Communicator

-Appropriate written communication in a business environment, including discussion of plagiarism and academic integrity.
-Areas of content may include resume and cover letter development, report formatting, intercultural business communication, and personal reflection.
+Appropriate written communication in a business environment and communication in team settings.
+Areas of content include ethical, effective and engaged communication and personal/team branding.